Practice Update - 2 March 2021

 Payments to such payees can be reported via STP (from 1 July 2021) using any of the following options:

-3. Report a reasonable estimate quarterly on or before the due date for the employer’s quarterly activity statements.
+1. Report actual payments on or before the date of payment.2.
+Report actual payments quarterly on or before the due date for the employer’s quarterly activity statements.3.
+Report a reasonable estimate quarterly on or before the due date for the employer’s quarterly activity statements.
 Note that consequences may apply for employers that under-estimate amounts reported for closely held payees.

 Small employers with only closely held payees have up until the due date of the payee’s tax return to make a finalisation declaration.
 Employers will need to speak with these payees about when their individual income tax return is due.